sphinx-doc/sphinx/doc/usage/configuration.rst

    If the configuration value contains ``bottom``, all footnotes are rendered at the bottom of a document.
 With the additional ``rubric`` or ``title`` a rubric directive respectively a title are prepended.
+   The text of a footnote will be rendered as tooltip when ``tooltip`` is in the configuration value.

    .. versionadded:: 1.7